CyberHappenings logo

 Unauthenticated RCE in Grandstream GXP1600 VoIP Phones Disclosed

 A critical vulnerability (CVE-2026-2329) in Grandstream GXP1600 series VoIP phones allows unauthenticated remote code execution.
 The flaw, a stack-based buffer overflow, affects multiple models and has been addressed in firmware version 1.0.7.81.
-Exploiting this vulnerability can enable attackers to extract credentials and intercept VoIP calls.
+Exploiting this vulnerability can enable attackers to extract credentials, intercept VoIP calls, and silently eavesdrop on communications.
+The exploitation process involves writing multiple null bytes to construct a return-oriented programming (ROP) chain.

 Show sources